-SA Objective Commentary on cumulative effects (including secondary and synergistic Delivering the Vision for Northumberland Economic Development Town Centres and Central Services Housing Quality of Place Connectivity and Movement Environment Water Environment Pollution and Land Quality Managing Natural Resources Infrastructure, and Delivery Cumulative effect of the draft policies effects) However, it is anticipated that identified above) use of PDL, p requirements for good design a appropriate mitigation at the plann application stage for site developm will help to mitigate any adve landscape effects.
-Overall, the Publication Draft Local P has been assessed as having a cumular mixed significant positive and signific negative effect on this objective.
+SA Objective Draft Local Plan Policy Chapter Commentary on cumulative effects (including secondary and synergistic Delivering the Vision for Northumberland Economic Development Town Centres and Central Services Housing Quality of Place Connectivity and Movement Environment Water Environment Pollution and Land Quality Managing Natural Resources Infrastructure, and Delivery Cumulative effect of the Draft Policies effects) Service villages - Chollerford/Humshaugh and Heddon on the wall are very close to or within Hadrian's Wall Landscape setting, Longhoughton is partly located within the Northumberland Coast AONB.
+Development in these locations could have potential significant negative effect on landscape if poorly designed for example.
+However, it is anticipated that (as identified above) use of PDL, plan requirements for good design and appropriate mitigation at the planning application stage for site development will help to mitigate any adverse landscape effects.
+Overall, the Draft Local Plan has been assessed as having a cumulative mixed significant positive and significant negative effect on this objective.